-Students are admitted to the B.F.A. degree program only after successful audition (for students who choose Theatre as an area of emphasis) or portfolio review (for students who choose Art as their area of emphasis) by the appropriate faculty.
+Students are admitted to the B.E.A. must undergo a sophomore review, and annual performance auditions (for students who choose Theatre or Dance Education as an area of emphasis) or a sophomore portfolio review (for students who choose Art, Graphic Design, or Art Education as their area of emphasis) by the appropriate faculty.
 Progress in the program will be monitored on an annual basis by the faculty.
 Only those students who make continuing and adequate progress (as defined by the faculty) in the Area of Emphasis will be allowed to continue beyond the second year.